Skip to content

 One of the best ways to view the city is on the river.
 And situated right near the Miroir d’Eau is Yacht de Bordeaux.

 Enjoy a complimentary glass of wine and canelé (regional cake).
-I did this tour and loved it, such a great way to spend 90 minutes.
+I did this tour and loved it; it was a great way to spend 90 minutes.

 FIVE STAR REVIEW ⭐️⭐️⭐️⭐️⭐️